ywrac/python-btsync/README.md

-<p style='text-colr:red'>This is OBSOLETE, switch to https://github.com/ywrac/btsync-api-python</p>
+# This is OBSOLETE, switch to https://github.com/ywrac/btsync-api-python

 # python-btsync